raphey/number-mind/README.md

 ### Overview
 This is a collection of algorithms I wrote to solve “Number Mind” puzzles, a variation of the board game [MasterMind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) described in [Project Euler problem 185](https://projecteuler.net/problem=185).
 The basic idea is to deduce an unknown string of digits from clues in the form of a series of premade “guesses” along with the number of correct digits in the guesses.

 I wrote these because this problem seemed to have a particularly diverse set of available approaches, and I thought it would be fun to play with some new algorithms and optimizations.
 Of course if you want to solve the problem yourself, you should do that before continuing,<sup>1</sup> and if you have another method or improvement to suggest, I’d love to hear about it.
-Thanks very much to Chris Gearheart for helping with these algorithms and telling me about MIMIC.
+Thanks very much to Chris Gearheart for helping with these algorithms and telling me about MIMIC and LAHC.

 ### Algorithms and shorthand names
 I solved the problem using: